WPCH-TV: As WTBS

-During the 1980s, WTBS featured a heavy schedule of movies—airing two film presentations during the daytime hours each weekday, and a largely movie-exclusive schedule during the nighttime hours after 8:00 p.m.
+During the 1980s, WTBS featured a heavy schedule of movies—airing two film presentations during the daytime hours each weekday, and a largely movie-exclusive schedule during the nighttime hours after 8 p.m.
 Eastern Time as well as on weekends from late morning to overnight (with exceptions made for scheduled sporting events, specials, original programs and, in the case of Sunday nights, off-network syndicated series and paid programming).
 In 1986, Ted Turner purchased the Metro-Goldwyn-Mayer (MGM) film studio and co-owned United Artists (UA) for $1.5 billion.
 However, the debt that Turner Entertainment incurred from the purchase forced Turner to subsequently sell the studios back to previous owner Kirk Kerkorian that October, in exchange for retaining ownership of the entire MGM/UA film library (including certain acquisitions by MGM).
-As a result, WTBS acquired the rights to feature films released by the MGM and UA studios for its movie inventory as well as the rights to many theatrical cartoon shorts such as Tom & Jerry and comedy and drama series such as Gilligan's Island and CHiPs for its daily schedule.
+As a result, WTBS acquired the rights to feature films released by the MGM and UA studios for its movie inventory as well as the rights to many theatrical cartoon shorts such as Tom and Jerry and comedy and drama series such as Gilligan's Island and CHiPs for its daily schedule.

 By 1987, WTBS was available to 41.6 million households with a cable or satellite subscription nationwide.
 On September 7, 1987, the "W" in the station's call letters was dropped from the "SuperStation WTBS" branding outside of Atlanta to emphasize the channel's national programming prominence.
 Within the Atlanta market, through the early 1990s, station promos and digital on-screen graphics referred to the station as "TBS 17".
 The "SuperStation" branding was dropped entirely on September 10, 1990, in accordance with the national feed's discontinuance of the moniker; for a short time in the late 1990s, in concurrence with the restoration of the sub-brand on the national feed, the "Superstation" brand returned to WTBS—under the "Superstation 17" moniker—without the "TBS" branding.

+In the summer of 1994, CBS considered moving its Atlanta affiliation to WTBS.
+After Fox won the rights to the NFL's National Football Conference, it signed an affiliation deal with New World Communications, owner of longtime Atlanta CBS affiliate WAGA-TV.
+After being rebuffed by WSB-TV and WXIA, CBS approached WTBS, and actually considered buying the station.
+However, talks broke down when Turner demanded that CBS sell itself to him.